 What is an Industrial PhD Student?

-An industrial PhD student (or Industry Doctoral Student) is a PhD student who performs his or her PhD studies while employed by a company, in the private or in the public sector.
+An industrial PhD student (or Industry Doctoral Student) is a PhD student who performs his or her PhD studies while employed by a company.
 The PhD student is enrolled in a program at an academic faculty and follows PhD courses and authors a PhD thesis following the same procedure as a university-employed PhD student.

 In some cases, a significant, or even the majority of, time is spent at the company rather than at the university while the opposite situation is also common.
 A balance between time spent in the hosting environments is thus desirable but can vary.
 A WASP industrial PhD student must spend at least 20% of the time at the company and at least 20% at the university.